sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 4. show vxlan tunnel
    - lists all the discovered tunnels.
    - SIP, DIP, Creation Source, OperStatus are the columns.
+   - This command is not supported when the platform supports only P2MP tunnels.

    +---------+---------+-------------------+--------------+
    | SIP     | DIP     | Creation Source   | OperStatus   |